gjeunen/reference_database_creator/README.md

 ### Using conda

 To install the conda package, you must first install conda.
-See this [**link**](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) for details.
+See this <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html" target="_blank" rel="noopener noreferrer"><b>link</b></a> for details.
 If already have conda installed, it is good practice to update the conda tool with `conda update conda`.

 Once conda is installed, you can follow these steps to install CRABS and all dependencies.
 Make sure to enter these commands in order: